Program2113/setu_payment_service_backend/README.md

 - Stuck/pending (initiated only, older than 1 hour)
 - Discrepancies (settled without processing, settled after failure)
 - Out-of-order delivery
-- Duplicate events (50 re-submissions — all ignored gracefully)
+- Duplicate events (~240 re-submissions — all ignored gracefully)

+**3. Run the automated test suite**
+The project includes a robust test suite that runs against an isolated in-memory SQLite database (zero state leakage).
+To run the 100+ tests:
+`docker compose exec web pytest tests`

+**📝 Postman Collection Included**
+A Postman collection (`<Name_of_your_collection_file>.json`) is included in the root of this repository.
+Import it into Postman to instantly test all endpoints against your local `http://localhost:8000` environment.

 ---